kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-910-jail.md

     service openvpn start

 If, like me, you get an error about not being able to start openvpn, then make sure that the `/var/log/openvpn/` directory exists.
+If that doesn't resolve it, see if `grep error /var/log/messages` returns anything helpful.

 ##Configuring the client